orstavik/JoiEvents/docs/2_EventToEvent/1_HowTo_listen.md

    be careful not to become too reactive.
 When needed, stay in control, and don't let the events push the rest of your app around.
 That can cause problems.

-8. Avoid judgement.
+8. Don't judge.
 First intend to understand the other, then intend to reply and react.
    Try to avoid making judgements and corrections of the other along the way.

    Events should mostly be considered immutable.
 You should avoid correcting or changing the data of the